pukkaone/mullet/README.md

   * Extremely simple variable syntax is incapable of expressing logic in the templates.
-  * The templates are clean HTML which your HTML authoring tool and browser can display correctly.
+  * Templates are clean HTML which your HTML authoring tool and browser can display correctly.
 You can use the templates as a static HTML prototype for your user interface.